super-linter/super-linter/docs/upgrade-guide.md

 ### Terrascan

-Super-linter `v8.4.0` removes support for theTerrascan because it's not being maintained anymore.
+Super-linter `v8.4.0` removes support for Terrascan because it's not being maintained anymore.

 You can remove the following variables from your Super-linter configuration: